winglang/wing/docs/contributing/999-rfcs/2023-06-12-language-spec.md

 #### 1.3.1 Phase-independent code

-Code that is not dependent on the phase of execution can be designated as phase-independent using the `?inflight` modifier.
+Code that is not dependent on the phase of execution can be designated as phase-independent using the `unphased` modifier.
-This keyword can be read as "maybe-inflight."

 Using this modifier means that it is safe to call the function from either a preflight or inflight context.